rayan-yu/CIS-4500-Project/README.md

 We currently have a client and server directory.

 client/src houses our frontend code.
 We have our code broken down into Pages and reusable components.
-We have a page for looking at players, a page for looking at teams, a page for looking at competitions, and a homepage, In our components, we have a playerCard and we also have a navvar.
+We have a page for looking at players, a page for looking at teams, a page for looking at competitions, and a homepage, In our components, we have a playerCard and we also have a navbar.

 server contains our backend code.
 We have a routes.js that contains all of our api calls and database queries.
 We alsi have server.js which has the express handlers.